TheRealSolidusSnake/RE3R_AP_Client/README.md

 ## IMPORTANT / READ FIRST

-- Use teleports sparingly
+- Use teleports sparingly, and do not teleport to Downtown areas after fighting Nemesis at the Demolition Site.
 - Do not switch save files, or you may lose items.
 - Save often.
 Save after boss fights.
 - When you complete a randomizer, restart your game before starting another one.

 ## Install Steps